pdfernhout/High-Performance-Organizations-Reading-List/README.md

 Key points are that:
 * GitFlow is needlessly complex
 * Tags can be used to greater benefit
-* Merges rather than rebases create spaghetti history that is hard to understand when determign where a problem was introduced
+* Merges rather than rebases create spaghetti history that is hard to understand when determining where a problem was introduced
 * It is bad Q/A policy to create untested new merge commits in master rather than always fast-forward master to (presumably) tested code in a branch (explained in detail in a comment by Marco Ciaschini in the follow up)

 ### The Pragmatic Programmer: From Journeyman to Master